jaldhar/100-days-of-code/log.md

 **Thoughts**:

 It's official; I'm sick.
-Being dissatisfied with just the canned solutions Bootstrap gives you, I took a detour from [freeCodeCamp](https://freecodecamp.com) and started a Responsive Web Design Course from [The Gymnasium](https://thegymnasium.com) which is centered around building a responsive portfolio site from scratch.
+Being dissatisfied with just the canned solutions Bootstrap gives you, I took a detour from [freeCodeCamp](https://freecodecamp.com) and started a Responsive Web Design course from [The Gymnasium](https://thegymnasium.com) which is centered around building a responsive portfolio site from scratch.
 I only got through the first two chapters in my weakened state but I'm happy I atleast did something.